blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/post_intro.md

 turnout and preference for a specific region.
 - Demographic information for state-legislative districts (SLDs) is available from the ACS (American Community Survey) and the decennial census.
 But is “some assembly required.”
-- Combining this information allows us to estimate the likely outcome of an election in a SLD.
+- Combining this information allows us to estimate a rangel of likely outcomes for an SLD election.
 - Our method intentionally avoids using the history of local election results.
-- An exammple model, using 2018 data and comparing to 2019 results, is encouraging.
+- An exammple model, using 2018 data and comparing to 2019 results, provides rough support for the idea that the model might be a useful way to estimate winnability.

 ## Modeling Election Results from Demographic Information
 When people use election-data and demographics to